Phala-Network/solo-mining-scripts/README.md

   </a>
 </p>

-(image showing the khala blockchain files of the miner node)
+(image showing the miner node's running docker containers)

 To get the most recent logs of each container, you may execute: